NoahBaron05/cmpm-121-f25-s01-NoahBaron/README.md

 - Accessing that repository using your IDE (Codespaces or local VS Code).
 - Launching a local development server to preview your project in a web browser.
 - Making a small change to the project.
+  - I wrote four lines of code to make the counter work.
+First, I incrememnted the counter every time the cuser clicks the button.
+Then, I created a new string variable, and once the counter updated, assign a string version of that counter to the new variable.
+Then I updated the textContent of the counterElement to accurate reflect the updated counter.
 - Manually testing your change locally.
-- Committing and pushing your change to your remote repository on GitHub, verifying that the deployment succeeds.
+- Committing and pushing your change to your remote repository on GitHub, verifying that the deployment succeeds
-- Removing this introductory documentation and replacing it with your own so that your project represents your voice, not that of the course staff.
-(Students: Don't let _this_ README.md be the only documentation in your project!)
 - Repeating the editing-to-publishing process to build familiarity with the overall workflow.

 ## Getting Started